Yvonne-Marie/Document-Sample-Portfolio/README.md

 Here are documentation samples that I have created using different tools and editors to demonstrate familiarity of working with them.
-Some documents are re-created from my earlier work after redacting and re-editing proprietory content.
+Some documents are re-created from my earlier work after redacting and re-editing proprietary content.

 ## Documentation Samples
 [Sample Feature Specification](https://raw.githubusercontent.com/Yvonne-Marie/Document-Sample-Portfolio/main/USB_Feature_Doc.pdf)
-This is a feature document that explains the concept, architecture of the system, requirements and implementation details of the new feature.
+This is a feature document that explains the concept, system architecture, requirements and implementation details of a new feature.
 It is for use of developers, testers, architects and product owners.
 It is a PDF document written in the **DITA** model using **OxygenXML Editor**.